softwaredevelop/mql5/Indicators/MyIndicators/Authors/Kaufman/Polynomial_Regression_Object_Pro.md

 * **High Efficiency:** The entire calculation and object redrawing process is computationally intensive.
 To ensure optimal performance, the logic is executed **only once per bar**, not on every tick.
 On each new bar, the old objects are deleted and the new channel is drawn.

-* **Robust Object Management:** All objects created by the indicator share a unique, randomly generated prefix.
-This ensures that the indicator only manages its own objects and prevents conflicts with other tools on the chart.
+* **Robust Object Management:** All objects created by the indicator share a **stable and unique prefix**.
+This prefix is generated in `OnInit()` using a combination of the chart's ID (`ChartID()`) and the indicator's sub-window index (`ChartWindowFind()`).
+This creates a reliable "digital fingerprint" for each indicator instance, ensuring that object cleanup (`ObjectsDeleteAll`) works perfectly even during timeframe changes or indicator re-initializations, preventing any "ghost" objects from being left on the chart.
 All objects are automatically cleaned up when the indicator is removed.

 * **Modular Calculation Engine (`Polynomial_Regression_Object_Calculator.mqh`):** All complex mathematical and drawing logic is encapsulated within the dedicated calculator engine, keeping the main indicator file clean and simple.